Yi Xianlong

-Yi Xianlong (易县龙; born 3 March 2001) is a Chinese footballer currently playing as a midfielder for Shandong Taishan.
+Yi Xianlong (易县龙; born 3 March 2001) is a Chinese footballer currently playing as a midfielder for Meizhou Hakka.

 Club career

 In 2020 Yi Xianlong would be promoted to the senior team of Shandong Taishan before he would be loaned out to second tier club Jiangxi Beidamen, where he would make his debut in a league game on 13 September 2020 against Shaanxi Chang'an Athletic that ended in a 1-1 draw.
 This would be followed by his first goal of his career on 26 September 2020 in a league game against Guizhou Hengfeng that ended in a 3-1 defeat.
 The following season he would be loaned out to the China U20 who were allowed to participle within the 2021 China League Two division and then second tier club, Zhejiang Professional where he would aid the club in gaining promotion to the top tier at the end of the 2021 campaign.

 On his return to Shandong for the 2022 campaign, Yi would be included in a youth team squad to participate in the 2022 AFC Champions League as the senior team were unable to participate, due to the strict Chinese COVID-19 quarantine regulations.
 This would see Yi make his first appearance for Shandong in the 2022 AFC Champions League on 15 April 2022 against Daegu FC in a 7-0 defeat.